-Enforcement, Tickets & Appeals FAQ
+Enforcement, Citations & Appeals FAQ

-How do I pay a parking ticket?
+How do I pay for a parking citation?

-Payment of violations may be made ONLINE, in person at the Transportation office, or through the mail.
+Payment of citations may be made ONLINE, in person at the Transportation office, or through the mail.
 Payment options are as follows: money order, all campus card, Visa, MasterCard, Discover, American Express, and debit card.
 All Campus Card and check transactions MUST be made in person at the Transportation Customer Service.
 Checks and money orders should be made out to NC State.
 Returned checks will be charged a $25 service fee.

-Does it cost to dispute a ticket?
+Does it cost to dispute a citation?

 Yes, it’s your vehicle and your permit; you are responsible.